 Consider going for a run to relieve stress.
 Photo: Sport Singapore

 Yes, stress can weaken our immune system.
 Basically, higher levels of cortisol and adrenaline can suppress our immune system and we will find ourselves falling sick more frequently.
-To counter this, why not go for a run or do some yoga to relieve all that pent up stress from work or school.
+To counter this, why not go for a run, get your body moving with simple exercises or do some yoga to relieve all that pent up stress from work or school.

-It is good to keep yourself updated on the status of the coronavirus situation but don't get unduly stressed over fake news that may be circulated to instill fear and unrest.
+It is good to keep yourself updated on the status of the coronavirus situation but don't get unduly stressed over fake news that may be circulated to instil fear and unrest.

 Photo: Active Health